paufiol/AnotherSmallEngine/README.md

   * **Arrow Keys:** Navigation.
 * Importing options:
   * Right Click on an item in the explorer -> Import Asset
-  * Hoild Left Click on an item in the explorer and drag into the scene.
+  * Hold Left Click on an item in the explorer and drag into the scene.
 * Saving and Loading an Scene
   * File -> Save Scene -> Write the Name of scene -> Press Enter
   * File -> Load Scene -> Open the expandable select the scene -> Press Load